Parity of the coefficients of certain eta-quotients, III: two special classes: Introduction and Discussion of the Results and Conjectures

-The next part concerns eta-powers.
+In Section \ref{etaproofs}, we present proofs of some novel results on the pure eta-powers $f_1^t$.
+As these, along with the multipartitions $1/f_1^t$, may reasonably be considered fundamental building blocks of the subject, it seems wise to include them in this series.
+We add a few results to previously known facts, including relations between $G_t(q)$ and $f_1^s$ for various values of $t$ and $s$.
+We list here the theorems to be proved.

 For $t$ a whole number, write Results for $c_t(n)$, combined with identities such as those of Theorem \ref{equaldensities}, then give further properties of the parities of the $G_j$.
 For instance, clause (3) of Theorem \ref{equaldensities} yields:

 \begin{corollary} $g_7(4n) \equiv c_5(n).$ \end{corollary}

 Thus, any parity result satisfied by $c_5(n)$ is inherited, at one-quarter density, by $g_7(4n)$.

 Note that if $t = \sum 2^{i_j}$ is the binary expansion of $t$, then The greater the number of $i_j$ involved, the more difficult the theorems seem to become.